Nabil-Arrouss/Checker-Game/README.md

 The `Player` class represents a player in the game.
 It includes properties for the player's name and color.
 The `getMove()` method is responsible for getting the player's move, which in this implementation returns a random move from the list of valid moves obtained from the `CheckerBoard` class.

-## Usage

-1. Compile all Java files in your Java environment.
-2. Run the `CheckerGame` class to start the game.
-3. Follow the prompts to play the game.

 ## Note

 This is a simplified version of the checker game and lacks advanced features such as capturing multiple pieces, jumping over opponents' pieces, and implementing specific rules for king pieces.
 It serves as a basic demonstration of the game's mechanics.